fethalen/phylopypruner/README.md

 * Exclude individual OTUs entirely
 * Root trees using outgroup or midpoint rooting
 * Get rid of OTUs with sequences that display relatively high pairwise distance
-* Measure impact of individual OTUs using taxon jackknifing
+* Measure the impact of individual OTUs using taxon jackknifing

 ## Installation